Modern slavery statement

 Genome Research Limited publishes a voluntary modern slavery statement to cover its operations and the activities of its subsidiaries, including Hinxton Hall Limited and Genome Research Trading Limited.

-We have two investment operating businesses, Urban&Civic plc and Premier Marinas Holdings Limited and their groups, that are independently managed and responsible for managing their own supply chains.
-They each publish separate modern slavery statements to cover their operations and the activities of their subsidiaries.
+We have three investment operating businesses – Wellcome Genome Campus Limited, Urban&Civic plc and Premier Marinas Holdings Limited and their groups – that are independently managed and responsible for managing their own supply chains.
+They each publish modern slavery statements to cover their operations and the activities of their subsidiaries.

-Wellcome Leap Inc is established in the USA and, as such, is not required to produce a modern slavery statement.
-Nevertheless, we have supported them to share our commitment to tackling modern slavery by establishing a supplier due diligence system last year and all current suppliers continue to be screened, with no adverse findings to date.
+Wellcome Leap Inc is not required to produce a modern slavery statement.
+We have supported them to share our commitment to tackling modern slavery by establishing a supplier due diligence system last year.
+All current suppliers continue to be screened, with no adverse findings to date.

 Governance